-Our mission is to improve the lives of individuals and families affected by alcohol and other drug use through treatment, education, training and research, promoting a greater understanding of addiction disorders.
+Our mission is to improve the lives of individuals and families affected by alcohol and other drug use through treatment, education, training, research and promoting a greater understanding of alcohol and substance use disorders.

-- Provide evidence-based treatment, prevention, and clinical assistance for addictions via mental health services and Intensive Outpatient treatment.
+- Provide evidence-based treatment, prevention, and clinical assistance for addictions via mental health services and Intensive Outpatient Treatment.

 - Provide culturally and linguistically competent treatment that is responsive to the diverse citizens of New Mexico.